Tarzan: The Epic Adventures

-Tarzan: The Epic Adventures is an American adventure drama series that aired for one season in syndication from August 28, 1996 until May 25, 1997.
+Tarzan: The Epic Adventures is an American adventure drama series that aired for one season in syndication from August 28, 1996, until May 25, 1997.
 It focuses on the character of Tarzan in his early years, after his first exposure to civilization, but before his marriage to Jane.
 The inclusion of the character Nicholas Rokoff, and the fact that Tarzan is not yet married, sets this series in-between the two halves of The Return of Tarzan.
 The series uses much of the mythology of Edgar Rice Burroughs' books as background material.

 This version of Tarzan was filmed in the Sun City resort in South Africa, making it one of the few Tarzan productions to actually film on that continent.
+The pilot was filmed in the Orlando, Florida area using locations such as the Moroccan pavilion at Epcot, the Universal Studios NYC area and a miniature golf course waterfall.

 Plot

 The series begins with Tarzan, still living in Europe, returning home to Africa to foil the plans of the evil Count Rokoff.
-After defeating both Rokoff and his accomplice, Mora, queen of the flesh-eating monsters known as Mahars that lives in Pellucidar, a world below the surface of the Earth (Which Tarzan visted in the novel Tarzan at the Earth's Core), Tarzan decides to stay in Africa, and is reunited with his old friend Themba, who joins him in his adventures.
+After defeating both Rokoff and his accomplice, Mora, queen of the flesh-eating monsters known as Mahars that live in Pellucidar, a world below the surface of the Earth (Which Tarzan visited in the novel Tarzan at the Earth's Core), Tarzan decides to stay in Africa, and is reunited with his old friend Themba, who joins him in his adventures.

 Similar to shows like Hercules: The Legendary Journeys, The Adventures of Sinbad, and The New Adventures of Robin Hood, the series places a heavy emphasis on fantasy.
 Among the common elements present were evil sorcerers, magical beings, journeys to other realms, and hidden civilizations.
 The show also had the recurring theme of who Tarzan really was, and the mystery of where Themba's tribe had vanished to.